MadeByIbukunoluwa/Flutter-Fundamentals/Flutter-notes.md

 ## Additional Notes

 In short, because when you mark the top-most widget in the tree with a const keyword, all its inner widgets will also use a const constructor, so there is no need to add those extra const keywords.
 If a inner widget does not have a const constructor, then your code won't compile.

+## Assets and Images

+Flutter apps can use both code and assets .
+An asset is a file bundled and deployed with your app, Flutter uses the pubspec.yaml located at tht root of the app to identify assets required by tha app

+Loading Images
+Flutter can load resolution-appropriate images for the current device ratio

+you can sepcify the device pixel ratio that a particular image or images are intended for

+to load an image ue the AssetImage class in a widget's build method

+You can also share assets with te underlying platform

+# Material Design

+Material Design is an open source design sysytem built and supported by Gogle supporters and developers

+# Navigation and Routing

+Flutter provides a complete sysytem for navigating between screens and handling deep links.Small applications without deeplinking can use Navigator , while more complex applications with more navigation requirements require Router to corrctly handle deeplinks in Android and ios , and also stay in sync with the browser

+Navigator.push(widget) when it is called , it places the called widget on top of the initial widget

+note - you can also use named routes , but it is not recommended for most apllications

+Flutter applications with advacned rotuing requirements should use a package such as go_router

+# Publishers Glossary

+A file named pubspec.lock that specifies the concrete versions and other information for every immediate and transitive dependency a package relies on